smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_dillema.md

-# BenchSpy - To Loki or not to Loki?
+# BenchSpy - To Loki or Not to Loki?

-You might be asking yourself whether you should use `Loki` or `Direct` query executor if all you need are basic latency metrics.
+You might be wondering whether to use the `Loki` or `Direct` query executor if all you need are basic latency metrics.

+## Rule of Thumb

-As a rule of thumb, if all you need is a single number that describes the median latency or error rate and you are not interested in directly comparing time series, minimum or maximum values or any kinds of more advanced calculation on raw data, then you should go with the `Direct`.
+If all you need is a single number, such as the median latency or error rate, and you're not interested in:

-Why?
+- Comparing time series directly,
+- Examining minimum or maximum values, or
+- Performing advanced calculations on raw data,

+then you should opt for the `Direct` query executor.

+## Why Choose `Direct`?

-Because it returns a single value for each of standard metrics using the same raw data that Loki would use (it accesses the data stored in the `WASP`'s generator that would later be pushed to Loki).
+The `Direct` executor returns a single value for each standard metric using the same raw data that Loki would use.
+It accesses data stored in the `WASP` generator, which is later pushed to Loki.

+This means you can:
-This way you can run your load test without a Loki instance and save yourself the need of calculating the median and 95th percentile latency or the error ratio.
+- Run your load test without a Loki instance.
+- Avoid calculating metrics like the median, 95th percentile latency, or error ratio yourself.

+By using `Direct`, you save resources and simplify the process when advanced analysis isn't required.